Ashen-MG/web-app-for-3d-processing/backend/README.md

     highestVersion: 1
 }
 ```
-where the above state is used to access the file in format
+where the above state is used to access the file in a format
 `api/static/uploads/token/version.fileExtension`.
 By applying an algorithm, the API returns a new state, where `token` stays
 the same, `fileExtension` might change, `version` and `highestVersion`